ticean/procrastinator/README.md

     npm install journey     # Routing helper
-    npm install optimist    # Option Parameter Parsing npm install hashlib     # Provides SHA1 hashing for unique keys
+    npm install optimist    # Option Parameter Parsing npm install hashlib     # Provides SHA1 hashing for unique keys npm install forever     # Keeps the app running as a service

 And for running the tests: